Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 Maret 2025 14.21.45 UTC
+- WIB: Minggu, 16 Maret 2025 15.29.00 UTC
-- WITA: Minggu, 16 Maret 2025 15.21.45 UTC
+- WITA: Minggu, 16 Maret 2025 16.29.00 UTC
-- WIT: Minggu, 16 Maret 2025 16.21.45 UTC
+- WIT: Minggu, 16 Maret 2025 17.29.00 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: inspirational
+Kategori: friendship